Corporate Privacy Notice

 - Agreements you may have with the Fire and Rescue Service.

-- Legal Obligation- Processing is necessary for carrying out legitimate public duties of a Fire and Rescue Service as defined in the Fire & Rescue Services (Northern Ireland) Order 2006.
+- Legal Obligation – Processing is necessary for carrying out legitimate public duties of a Fire and Rescue Service as defined in the Fire & Rescue Services (Northern Ireland) Order 2006 and Fire Safety Regulations (Northern Ireland) 2010

-- Public Task- Processing is necessary for us to perform a task in the public interest to help us in carrying out our public duty of improving, protecting and saving lives.
+- Public Task – Processing is necessary for us to perform a task in the public interest to help us in carrying out our public duty of improving, protecting and saving lives.
+All of your data protection rights may apply, except the right to erasure and the right to portability.

+- Contract – For recruitment, employment, social security purposes or collective agreement so we can enter into or carry out a contract with you.
 There may be other occasions where we are required to process your personal data, however, we will only do so where a lawful basis exists.
+All of your data protection rights may apply except the right to object.

 How we keep your information secure